matklad/tom/README.md

 [![Crates.io](https://img.shields.io/crates/v/tom.svg)](https://crates.io/crates/tom)
 [![API reference](https://docs.rs/tom/badge.svg)](https://docs.rs/tom/)

+**Status** a rewrite to the [rowan](https://github.com/rust-analyzer/rowan) library is in progress.
+Nothing works, but we have a language server in the lsp dir now!

 Yet another TOML parser.
 Preserves whitespace for real this time!

 Work in progress, take a look at